18 Bad Habits That Are Thinning Your Hair

 “These are tools you use on your hair every day, and the wrong brush can do a lot of damage, cause a lot of breakage,” says Kingsley.
 She explains that popular boar-bristle brushes are actually the least hair-friendly option, even though people like them for styling because they give the best traction.
 Need convincing?
 Kingsley says that if you run a boar-bristle brush against your skin, you’ll feel how scratchy it is.
 And if you brush a wool sweater 50 times with one, you’ll see that sweater become frayed.

 So skip expensive boar-bristle brushes and skip metal brushes, too, since they can get very hot during heat styling.
-Instead, Kingsley recommends a brush with rounded plastic prongs, preferably with a vented plastic base so you don't get a lot of concentrated heat when you style your hair.
-Plastic brushes tend to be less expensive than metal or boar bristle, and they're the most hair-friendly option.
+Instead, Kingsley recommends a brush with rounded plastic prongs, preferably with a vented plastic base so you don’t get a lot of concentrated heat when you style your hair.
+Plastic brushes tend to be less expensive than metal or boar bristle, and they’re the most hair-friendly option.
 A win-win!
-Find out how to pick the best brush for your hair.

 Bad habit: Not getting frequent trims